-The CCTP seeks to correct these deficiencies by encouraging a community to come together and work together to improve quality, reduce cost, and improve patient experience.
+The CCTP sought to correct these deficiencies by encouraging a community to come together and work together to improve quality, reduce cost, and improve patient experience.

 The CCTP is part of the Partnership for Patients, a nationwide public-private partnership that aims to reduce preventable errors in hospitals by 40 percent and reduce hospital readmissions by 20 percent.

-The CCTP, launched in February 2012, will run for 5 years.
-Participants will be awarded two-year agreements that may be extended annually through the duration of the program based on performance.
+The CCTP, launched in February 2012, ran for 5 years.
+Participants were awarded two-year agreements that may be extended annually through the duration of the program based on performance.

-Community-based organizations (CBOs) will use care transition services to effectively manage Medicare patients' transitions and improve their quality of care.
-Up to $300 million in total funding is available for 2011 through 2015.
-The CBOs will be paid an all-inclusive rate per eligible discharge based on the cost of care transition services provided at the patient level and of implementing systemic changes at the hospital level.
-CBOs will only be paid once per eligible discharge in a 180-day period for any given beneficiary.
+Community-based organizations (CBOs) used care transition services to effectively manage Medicare patients' transitions and improve their quality of care.
+Up to $300 million in total funding was available for 2011 through 2015.
+The CBOs were paid an all-inclusive rate per eligible discharge based on the cost of care transition services provided at the patient level and of implementing systemic changes at the hospital level.
+CBOs were only paid once per eligible discharge in a 180-day period for any given beneficiary.

 CBOs, or acute care hospitals that partner with CBOs, were eligible to submit an application describing the proposed care transition intervention(s) for Medicare beneficiaries in their communities who are at high risk of readmission.
 Interested CBOs must have provided care transition services across the continuum of care and have formal relationships with acute care hospitals and other providers along the continuum of care.